mpolimeno/sdsu-sage-tutorial-git/sageprog.rst

 .. index:: functions, functions; definition, functions; arguments, functions; return values,  def, return

 Once your computations get complicated enough we may want to hide some of this complexity by creating your own command that can be easily re-used like Sage's built-in commands.
-These user-defined commands are commonly called *functions*, though they differ from mathematical functions in subtly
+These user-defined commands are commonly called *functions*, though they differ from mathematical functions.

 For example, suppose that we wanted to compute the greatest common divisor of :math:`75` and :math:`21`.
 We can use the *euclidean algorithm* and Sage to do this.
 Here is how that would look: ::